 To size a chiller to meet your requirements, you’ve got to calculate the tonnage (chilling capacity) required to deliver the lowest required water temperature to your “process heat load.”
 That’s the sum of heat that must be removed from 1) the molded or extruded plastic, and 2) heat sources in the process equipment, based on the influence of ambient conditions.

 Basically, there are two ways to size a chiller.
 The easiest way is to use sizing guidelines, developed by experts, which are shown below.
-(But, if you’re old-school, or you just like figuring things out yourself, part two of this blog explains the sizing process and equations, in detail.)

 The charts below are all you need.
 These guidelines cover all of the heat-generating aspects of a typical injection molding or extrusion processes, including: